 To promote continued growth and root health, it’s important to know how and when to re-pot your plants.
 The average healthy houseplant will outgrow its container and need to be re-potted at least once in its lifetime.

 If you’re new to plant parenthood, repotting can seem intimidating.
 But repotting doesn’t have to be like rocket science.
 We’re here to empower beginner plant owners with the Grow-How™ they need to care for their growing collections.
 Read our guide on repotting houseplants, including knowing when to repot and a step-by-step how-to tutorial on rehoming your plants.

 How do I know if I need to re-pot?

-Select a pot that is approximately 2” larger than the current pot that contains drainage holes with a saucer.
-If your new pot is larger than 2” of the original, there may be too much soil for the roots to use, causing the plant to remain too wet which can lead to root issues.
+Select a pot that is approximately 2” larger than the current pot that contains drainage holes along with a saucer.
+If your new pot is larger than 2” of the original, there may be too much soil for the roots to use, causing the plant to remain too wet and can lead to root issues.

 Fill the new pot one-third of the way full with fresh potting soil.